ioBroker/ioBroker.vis/README.md

 ## Bindings of objects
 Normally, most of the widgets have ObjectID attribute and this attribute can be bound with some value of object ID.
-But there is another option how to bind *any* attribute of widget to some ObjectID.
+But there is another option for how to bind *any* attribute of widget to some ObjectID.

 Just write into attribute ```{object.id}``` and it will be bound (not in edit mode) to this object's value.
-If you use the special format, you can even make some simple operations with it, e.g. multiplying or formatting.
+If you use the special format, you can even make some simple operations with it, e.g., multiplying or formatting.
 Patten has the following format:

 ```
 {objectID;operation1;operation2;...}
 ```

-Following operations are supported:
+The following operations are supported:

 - `\*` - multiplying.
 Argument must be in brackets, like "*(4)".
-In this sample we multiply value with 4.
+In this sample, we multiply the value with 4.
 - `\+` - add.
 Argument must be in brackets, like "+(4.5)".
 In this sample we add to value 4.5.
 - `\-` - subtract.
 Argument must be in brackets, like "-(-674.5)".
 In this sample we subtract from value -674.5.
 - `/` - dividing.
 Argument must be in brackets, like "/(0.5)".
 In this sample we divide value by 0.5.
 - `%` - modulo.
 Argument must be in brackets, like "%(5)".
-In this sample we take modulo of 5.
+In this sample, we take modulo of 5.
 - `round` - round the value.
 - `round(N)` - round the value with N places after point, e.g. 34.678;round(1) => 34.7
 - `hex` - convert value to hexadecimal value.
 All letters are lower cased.